goetzpf/bash-dirstack/README.rst

                           REGEXP is given, show a list with line numbers of matching directories in the directory stack.
-For REGEXP see "man egrep". dspush [DIR]          : An alias for dscdpush. dscdpush [DIR]        : If DIR is given, go to DIR and put it on the top of the directory stack.
-If DIR is not given, push the current working directory on top of directory stack. dspushcd DIR          : Put the current working directory on the stack and change to DIR. dsput DIR             : Put directory DIR on top of the directory stack but do
+For REGEXP see "man egrep". dsp [DIR]             : An alias for dscdpush. dscdpush [DIR]        : If DIR is given, go to DIR and put it on the top of the directory stack.
+If DIR is not given, push the current working directory on top of directory stack. dsc DIR               : An alias for dspushcd. dspushcd DIR          : Put the current working directory on the stack and change to DIR. dsput DIR             : Put directory DIR on top of the directory stack but do